Anoshaan

 A/B testing, usability runs, and design QA turn opinions into measurable improvement.

-Systems are not libraries.
-They are shared product decisions.
+Systems are shared decisions, not libraries.

 Tracking what changes how products get built.